Welcome to Community Training Connection for Staff!

 Community Training Connection for Staff helps you provide personal care and supervision for those in your care.
 Please note: These courses are NOT approved for Administrator renewal CEUs.

+This course is NOT approved for CCLD Administrator renewal CEUs.
 Through the course of this program, students will learn about how to provide personal care and supervision to the people in their care.
 They will also cover areas to help them do their job better as they focus on meeting the care needs of the residents.
-Courses fulfill 24 hours of online training requirements and include the following topics required in the initial 20 hours of training prior to working independently with residents.
+Courses exceed 20 hours of online training requirements and include the following topics required in the initial 20 hours of training prior to working independently with residents.
 (16 hours of hands-on training must be completed by appropriate facility staff.)
 Understanding Elders Physical Changes Psychosocial Needs Activities of Daily Living Medications (including Antipsychotic and Psychotropic medications) Infection Control Dementia Care Residents' Rights LGBTQ Issues Recognizing and Reporting Abuse Restricted and Prohibited Postural Supports Hospice Care Read more

 Shopping Cart